Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Experimental Results

 We obtain the best results by combining \emph{Hand}, \emph{Obj}, \emph{Flow}, \emph{Grasp} and \emph{Traj} features for 1 and 10 samples.
 For the case of 30 samples, Two-Stream TRN obtains the best results.
-We can argue that the superior performance is thanks to the effective segmentation of the activity from the background carried out by the employed visual cues.
+This demonstrates the superior performance with the effective segmentation of the activity from the background carried out by the employed visual cues especially for few shot learning scenarios.

 Intuitively, we can argue that object-related cues (\ie, \emph{Obj}) provide the biggest contribution in terms of performance since similar activities deploy similar objects.
-Also, we can observe that using trajectory-related cues consistently improves the accuracy in all cases.
-Moreover, the poor performance of flow-related cues in the KNN experiment can be explained by the fact that the two datasets significantly differ in terms of recording settings and camera setup: EPIC is recorded with a head-mounted GoPro, while EGTEA is recorded using eye-tracking glasses.
-Note that, in the \emph{fine tuning} experiment, the \emph{Flow} cue is the second best cue in terms of accuracy after the \emph{Grasp} one.
+Also, we can observe that using trajectory-related cues consistently improves accuracy in all cases.
+The poor performance of flow-related cues in the KNN experiment can be explained by the fact that the two datasets significantly differ in terms of recording settings and camera setup: EPIC is recorded with a head-mounted GoPro, while EGTEA is recorded using eye-tracking glasses.
+Note that, in the \emph{fine tuning} experiment, the \emph{Flow} cue is the second best cue in terms of accuracy after the \emph{Grasp} cue.

+Comparing the accuracy for methods that fine tune all the network parameters (\tabref{tbl:fine-tune}) and only the logit layers (\tabref{tbl:fine-tune-logits}), we see that the former yields higher accuracy in almost all cases.